 I tried to explain to them the gravity of the situation but it must have been lost in translation as they simply shrugged and walked away.

 After all the calamity we asked the man who owned the shack where we broke down if we could spend the night in front of his place.
+He was very friendly and quickly agreed, also offering up the use of his shower/bathroom if we needed.

 That night Lauren and I sat on the tailgate, drinking cheap box wine, watching the traffic fly by on the Pan-American highway contemplating life and death.
 We agreed that after all the “dangerous” places and things we have done on this trip, it would be pretty ironic for us to blow our own damnselves up.